Born: February 16, 1974

 Yes.
 As depicted in the Green Book movie, Don Shirley lived in one of the elegant artists' units above Carnegie Hall for more than 50 years.
 At times, he probably felt like he was trapped in a castle's tower, wishing he could be in the concert hall below performing in the many symphonies held there.
 He did get to play on Carnegie Hall's stage.
 Shirley performed in concerts there with his trio once a year.
 In 1955, he played piano on the Carnegie stage for the debut of Duke Ellington's "New World a-Comin'". -The New York Times

 Yes.
 Don Shirley's southern tour depicted in Green Book had been booked by Columbia Artists, his management company.
 He indeed found himself playing at whites-only theaters and parlor rooms.
 Safety was a concern, as only six years prior in 1956 Nat King Cole had been assaulted on stage while performing for an all-white audience in Birmingham, Alabama (The Guardian).
+This is recounted in the film.
 It was certain that Shirley would face discrimination and possible violence.
 For this reason, Tony Lip, who had been working as a bouncer in New York City, also provided security as well, when necessary.

 Yes, this was confirmed while researching the Green Book true story.
 Before his days working at the Copacabana nightclub and his job driving pianist Don Shirley, Tony Lip had served in the United States Army.
 He had been stationed in postwar Germany in the early 1950s.
 He is pictured below in uniform.

 Yes.
 Lip became enraged at the officer for calling him a derogatory name for Italians.
 Lip did punch the officer and they ended up in jail, but it happened a year later, in the fall of 1963.
 The incident took place during a separate road trip that occurred after the Christmas break that the movie ends with.
-Shirley did phone then Attorney General Robert Kennedy, who helped get them out of jail.
+Shirley did get in touch with then-Attorney General Robert Kennedy, who helped get them out of jail.
 In real life, Shirley was indeed friends with Robert Kennedy, and he made the call just days before Kennedy's brother, President John F. Kennedy, was assassinated.
-It's not shown in the movie, but Shirley took time out from his tour to attend JFK's funeral. -TIME
+It's not shown in the movie, but Shirley took time out from his tour to attend JFK's funeral. -Don Shirley 'Lost Bohemia' Interview

 Yes.
 Like in the Green Book movie, Tony Lip's larger-than-life personality contrasted the much more reserved virtuoso Don Shirley, who spoke with an upper-class enunciation and refused to pick up food with his hands.
 In the film, we see Lip persuade Shirley to try fried chicken.
 Shirley daintily touches the piece of chicken, not sure of the proper way to hold it.